takenet/blip-docs/source/includes/en/content-types/payment-invoice.md

 |--------------------------------------|
 | application/vnd.lime.invoice+json |

-Allows sending a payment request to a payment channel.
+Allows sending of a payment request to a payment channel.

 **Note:** Payment invoices are not mapped to channel's cards.
-The propose of this messages is only to control payment life cycle.
+The purpose of such messages is only to control the payment's life cycle.